Pleasant Valley High School (Pennsylvania)

 Pleasant Valley High School is a public high school in Brodheadsville, Pennsylvania (U.S.).
 It is the sole high school operated by the Pleasant Valley School District.

-As of the 2020-21 school year, the school had an enrollment of 1,313 students.
+As of the 2023-24 school year, the school had an enrollment of 1,352 students, according to National Center for Education Statistics data.

 The school's name was given by its founder, John C. Mills, who took it from a common name for the area used by the locals.
 Pleasant Valley High School is located on U.S. Route 209.
 The building was built in 1960 and renovated in 2005.
 The school had 1,569 students as of the 2018–2019 school year.